-A photograph is an image of truth; it shows what the people should see and what they do not see.
-It is an image with complete and varied explanation which can also function as shadows where the real objects meant to be shown are not reality the things that are seen by people.
-The reality of falsehood in the image taken lies on the belief of the person looking at the photograph whether he will accept it as an image of reality or not.
+A photograph is an image of truth; it shows what people should see and what they do not see.
+It is an image with complete and varied explanations which can also function as shadows where the real objects meant to be shown are not reality the things that are seen by people.
+The reality of falsehood in the image taken lies in the belief of the person looking at the photograph whether he will accept it as an image of reality or not.

 Diane Arbus and Taking Pictures